WhenLifeHandsYouLemons/Pygame-Tutorials/README.md

 # Pygame Tutorials
- This is a folder containing pygame tutorials.
+ This is a repository containing pygame tutorials.

+ This repository will NOT be updated in the near future.